trebeljahr/trebeljahr.com/_booknotes/immune.md

 #### Chapter Summary:
 B Cells can recognize antigens and produce fitting antibodies, they go through the same test of self and other in the bone marrow that T-Helper cells go through in the thymus.
 They need two steps of activation.
 One by an antigen floating in the lymph from the fight of the Innate Immune System at the site of infection and then another one by an activated T-Helper Cell.

 Why not use a dendritic cell for that?
 Because the MHC protein limits the size of the antigens that could be presented.
-For the activation of the T-Helper cells that's alright, but if the body should produce really useful antibodies these small antigen protein pieces are not enough, it needs less processed, bigger protein pieces to build truly effective weapons against those.
+For the activation of the T-Helper cells that's alright, but if the body should produce  useful antibodies these small antigen protein pieces are not enough, it needs less processed, bigger protein pieces to build truly effective weapons against those.
 And that's why B cells sample the lymph directly and get their first activation from antigens in the lymph specifically.

 Complement System proteins on antigens in the lymph make it 100x more likely to trigger B Cell activation.
 First activation means moving of the B Cell and cloning, to around 20k and producing less effective antibodies, without second activation they die again within a day.

-B Cell also has MHC on its surface, and basically can grind up the first activation "big complicated" antigen into lots of small variants and then present all of those together on the surface on the MHC similar to a dendritic cell.
+B Cell also has MHC on its surface, and  can grind up the first activation "big complicated" antigen into lots of small variants and then present all of those together on the surface on the MHC similar to a dendritic cell.
 Now if a T-Helper cell comes along and recognizes one of those, the activation happens.
 That's also why there is the need of the second protein receptor binding for the activation of the T-Helper cell by the extra route of the dendritic cell.
 So they don't accidentally activate when finding an activated B Cell that was gorging on lymph.

 Once both activations happened the B Cell turns into a plasma cell and produces LOTS (2000 per second per cell) of antibodies.